VikramTiwari/learn-angular2/notes.md

 2. Load the Angular library at the top of the file
 3. Make a root component for your application
 4. Bootstrap Angular

+## Explanations

+1. Its all tree
+Angular apps are a tree of components.
+We defined a root component ```AppComponent``` which will be top level container for the app.
+Its job is to provide a location in ```index.html``` file where app will be rendering through its element ```<my-app>```.
+Root component loads initial template for application that will load other components to perform functions for applications (menus, views, forms).
+2. Annotations
+A component annotation describes details about the component.
+Identified by ```@``` sign. ```@Component``` defines the HTML tag by specifying its CSS selector. ```@View``` defines the HTML that represents the component.
+To use external template, specify a ```templateUrl``` property with path to HTML file.
+3. import vs window.angular
+TypeScript supports ES6 module loading syntax, for JavaScript code.
+Pick only what you need for your app.